 - Start at the visitor center to get a map.

 - Climb the Observation Tower at Bloody Lane.

 Overnight: drive an hour north to Gettysburg, PA

 First you must understand: Gettysburg National Military Park is HUGE.

-Second thing to understand: the battlefield is not the only thing to see in Gettysburg.
+Second thing to understand: the battlefield is not the only thing to see in Gettysburg, PA.

 The town is absolutely stuffed with museums and history centered on this pivotal Civil War battle.
 Also, President Eisenhower happened to have a farm nearby, so there’s yet another NPS site that’s right next to the battlefield.